 Krause Commons is a new, affordable rental building in the neighborhood of Squirrel Hill.
-Opening in fall 2018, Krause Commons will consist of 33 affordable units with a preference for residents with disabilities.
+Opened in December 2018, Krause Commons consists of 33 affordable units, 17 of which have a preference for residents with intellectual and/or mental health disabilities.

 The Ace Hotel, a hotel development project in East Liberty's business district, preserved the former East Liberty YMCA, a National Historic property.

 Lawrenceville Community Land Trust

 The first phase of the Lawrenceville Community Land Trust consists of the new construction of six for-sale homes and the rehabilitation of one for-sale home in Upper Lawrenceville.
 The homes will be permanently affordable to households that are less than 80 percent of the Area Median Income (AMI).

 The Larimer / East Liberty Choice Neighborhoods Initiative is a $30M award from U.S. Department of Housing and Urban Development (HUD) to revitalize the Larimer/East Liberty Neighborhood.
 Revitalization includes 334 new housing units and neighborhood park.